astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

 astronomer-registry-0                                      1/1     Running             0          24m
 ```

-If you are seeing issues here, check out our [guide on debugging your installation](/docs/enterprise/stable/troubleshoot/debug-install/).
+If you are seeing issues here, check out our [guide on debugging your installation](/docs/enterprise/v0.16/troubleshoot/debug-install/).

 ## 9. Configure DNS

-Now that you've successfully installed Astronomer, a new Elastic Load Balancer (ELB) will have spun up in your AWS account.
+Now that you've successfully installed Astronomer, a new Elastic Load Balancer (ELB) will have spun up in your AKS account.
 This ELB routes incoming traffic to our NGINX ingress controller.

 Run `kubectl get svc -n astronomer` to view your ELB's CNAME, located under the `EXTERNAL-IP` column for the `astronomer-nginx` service.